 12 Reasons Why Tourism is Beneficial

 Tourism is an important part of the world’s economy and an important component of many countries’ GDP (Gross Domestic Product).
-In addition to the economic effects, tourism has many positive impacts on society, communities, and environments in which it exists.
+In addition to the economic effects, tourism is beneficial because of its several positive impacts on society, communities, and the environments in which it exists.
 Here are 12 reasons why tourism is beneficial…

 1. Tourists Bring Tax Income:

 Tourism provides huge amounts of tax income for both federal and local governments.
 Taxes can be levied in many different ways, including sales taxes, hotel taxes, amusement taxes, fuel taxes and even travel-related stock transfer taxes.
 The industry also provides jobs: Travelers can support anywhere from one to three jobs indirectly through tourism spending.
 For example, a purchase made at a souvenir shop often creates jobs for the people who worked to make that product, and additional positions for those who package and ship it to tourists around the world.

 It’s no secret that tourists are a big business for many destinations around the world.
 Tourism brings in much-needed money to local economies and helps support and even create new jobs.
 In fact, a single tourist can inject as much as $127 into a local economy each day, according to travel consulting firm GK Dragonfly.
 That’s not just good news for small businesses; it also means more tax revenue for governments.
 The tourism industry supports millions of jobs across Europe alone, which has been hit hard by economic downturns in recent years.